utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 The matching algorithm checks the matching scores of the remaining examples and returns the example with the highest score.

-> If more than one example has the same matching score, the algorithm returns the example that comes last in lexicographical order by ID.
+  * If more than one example has the highest score, Postman sorts the examples by ID and returns the first example in the list with a `200` response status code.
+  * If none of the highest-scoring examples has a `200` response code, Postman returns the first example in the sorted list.

 ## Using wildcard variables